Last updated: 23 Sep 2022

 You can find highlights of the two days on our Twitter and event pages.
 Watch this space for an upcoming summary!

-Taking place on the sidelines of the 51st session of the Human Rights Council, the Toxic Free Talks celebrated 25 years of the mandate and and the struggle for the right to live in a toxic free environment.
+Taking place on the sidelines of the 51st session of the Human Rights Council, the Toxic Free Talks celebrated 25 years of the mandate and the struggle for the right to live in a toxic free environment.

 21 September | 25 years of Struggle to be Free from Toxic Threat